The Story of Kiss’ ‘Symphony: Alive IV’

 Subscribe to 92.9 Jack FM on

-Their first live album saved their career.
-The second confirmed their place as global superstars, and the third proved they could succeed without two original members and their famous facepaint.
+Kiss‘ first live album saved their career.
+The second confirmed their place as global superstars, and the third proved they could succeed without two original members and their famous face paint.
 So what could Kiss possibly do to make their fourth live album different?

 Go to the symphony, of course.
-The group, now back in makeup and costumes, performed a special concert in Australia with the Melbourne Symphony Orchestra in February of 2003, and released the bombastic results as a double-live album on July 22 of that same year.
+The group, now back in makeup and costumes, performed a special concert in Australia with the Melbourne Symphony Orchestra in February 2003, and released the bombastic results as a double live album on July 22 that year.

 Originally, Alive IV was intended to celebrate the reunion of the original Kiss lineup.
 Back in 1996, original lead guitarist Ace Frehley and drummer Peter Criss returned to join Gene Simmons and Paul Stanley for a tour that sold out in arenas around the world.
 A concert from New Year’s Eve 1999 was recorded and scheduled for release, then scrapped.
 (It would emerge a few years later as part of the Kiss Alive!
 1975-2000 box set.)